 Best for: Buyers who know they will be relocating in the near future, or who plan on paying off the loan in a few years.

 Adjustable rate mortgages (ARM) give the buyer the opportunity to take advantage of low interest rates.
-Unlike fixed rate mortgages, ARMs have rates that can change with the market conditions, so there is risk involved in getting this type of loan.
+Unlike fixed rate mortgages, ARMs have rates that can change with the market conditions.
+As a result, there is a risk involved in getting this type of loan.
 However, with risk there can be reward, in the form of potentially saving a substantial amount of money in your first few years of homeownership.

 Best for: Buyers that plan on purchasing a home in a highly competitive market.
 Requires great credit, a high income, and a large down payment.

 A Jumbo Mortgage is a loan that exceeds the limits set by the Federal Housing Finance Agency.
-These types of loans are common for high-end homes and allow buyers to borrow money to buy a home in a higher cost area.
+This mortgage loan option is common for high-end homes and allow buyers to borrow money to buy a home in a higher cost area.
 While the financing requirements are much more strict than conventional loans, buyers can potentially take advantage of lower interest rates.

 Best for: Low Credit Score and Low Down Payment.
 The go-to loan program for buyers with weaker credit.

 A Federal Housing Administration (FHA) loan is a mortgage that is insured by the FHA and issued by an FHA-approved lender (Vellum).
-FHA loans are designed for low-to-moderate-income borrowers; they require a lower minimum down payment and lower credit scores than many conventional loans.
+This mortgage loan option is designed for low-to-moderate-income borrowers because it requires a lower minimum down payment and lower credit scores than many conventional loans.

 Best for: Military and Low Down Payment.
 No down payment loans for borrowers with a military connection.